 It takes approximately 15 minutes to walk to the ferry terminal from the town centre and 20 minutes from both the train and bus stations.

-Parking is available at the port at £7.50 per 24 hours (£10.00 from 06/02/14).
+Parking is available at the port at £10.00 per 24 hours.
+Spaces cannot be pre-booked but there are plenty available.
 Caravans and motor homes can be parked 'overnight' in the car lanes provided they do not interfere with loading for any departures prior to that which you are travelling on.
 There is no access to toilet facilities during the night.